 Types of Furnace Filters

-This the most common type of furnace air filter since they’re both widely available and inexpensive.
-These filters are created from fiberglass strands that are held together in a frame.
+This is the most common type of furnace air filter since they’re both widely available and inexpensive.
+These filters are created from fiberglass strands held together in a frame.
 They’re good at catching large airborne particles like dust, but they aren’t able to purify the air like some of the other types of filters available.

 Which Type of Furnace Filter Is Best?

-The answer to that question depends upon the manufacturer’s recommendation, what you expect from the filter, and ultimately your budget.
+The answer to that question depends upon the manufacturer’s recommendation, what you expect from the filter, and your budget.

 Before you go out and buy a new furnace filter, take the time to read your owner’s manual.
-You’ll not only find instructions for changing the filter, but also recommendations about the size and type of filter to use.
-They’ve tested the different types of filters and they know which ones work best in your furnace.
+You’ll not only find instructions for changing the filter but also recommendations about the size and type of filter to use.
+They’ve tested the different types of filters, and they know which ones work best in your furnace.